EcoFriendly

 Chewing spruce gum stimulates saliva production, which is essential for maintaining a healthy oral environment.
 Saliva naturally cleanses the mouth by washing away food particles, neutralizing acids that erode enamel, and replenishing minerals to strengthen teeth.
 The gum’s firm texture provides a mild abrasive effect, gently cleaning teeth and helping to remove plaque buildup.

 The benefits of spruce gum extend beyond oral health.
-Its anti-inflammatory properties may reduce swelling and discomfort in the gums, while its natural terpenes and resins could potentially support broader health benefits, such as bolstering immune function and reducing systemic inflammation.
-Together, these properties make spruce gum a unique and superior alternative to synthetic chewing gums, offering a sustainable, health-forward option rooted in nature.
+Its anti-inflammatory properties have been studied in relation to oral tissue responses, while its natural terpenes and resins could potentially support broader health benefits, such as have been explored in broader research contexts related to immune and inflammatory responses.
+Together, these properties make spruce gum an alternative to synthetic chewing gums, offering a sustainable, health-forward option rooted in nature.

 How Is Spruce Tree Gum Collected?